wp-plugins/latest-tweets-widget/readme.txt

 See the 'Other Notes' tab for theming information.

+= Why do I have to register my own Twitter app? =

+Because I'm proving code, not a service.
+If I set up a Twitter app for this plugin I'd be responsible for every person who uses it.
+If Twitter closed my account or revoked my keys every instance of this plugin would break.
+Twitter also place limits on the number of users that can connect to a single app.

 = How I do know what my OAuth settings are? =

 These details are available in the [Twitter dashboard](https://dev.twitter.com/apps)